contractlevel/compliance/README.md

 Users can interact with the `CompliantRouter` contract to request the KYC status of an address in two ways:

-1. Call `LINK.transferAndCall()` on the LINK token contract, passing the Compliant contract's address, fee amount, and calldata.
+1. Call `LINK.transferAndCall()` on the LINK token contract, passing the `CompliantRouter` contract's address, fee amount, and calldata.
 The calldata should include the address to query, and the client-defined `CompliantLogic` address to callback.

 ![System Architecture](./diagrams/contract-level-compliance.png)

-2. Call `LINK.approve()` on the LINK token address, passing the Compliant contract's address and fee amount.
+2. Call `LINK.approve()` on the LINK token address, passing the `CompliantRouter` contract's address and fee amount.
 Then call `Compliant.requestKycStatus()`, passing the address to query and the client-defined `CompliantLogic` address to callback.

 The fee amount to pass for both options can be read from `CompliantRouter.getFee()`.